iNavFlight/inav/docs/Board - MatekF405.md

 ### Soft Serial

-Soft serial is available as an alternative to a hardware UART on RX4/TX4.
+Soft serial is available as an alternative to a hardware UART on RX4/TX4 and TX2.
 By default this is NOT inverted.
 In order to use this feature:

 * Enable soft serial
-* Do not assign any function to hardware UART 4
+* Do not assign any function to hardware UART4 or UART2-TX
 * Assign the desired function to the soft-serial port
 * Enable inversion if required `set telemetry_inversion = ON` (e.g. for Frsky telemetry)